Faculty & Staff

 Director of Outreach & Communications;

 B.S.
 Film & Television – Boston University; M.A.
 Journalism – Emerson College; M.A.
 Education – UCSB

 Levi grew up in East Providence, Rhode Island.
 As a child, he learned to sail on Buzzards Bay in nearby Massachusetts and later taught sailing at youth summer programs.
 After graduating from college, he began working for a regional broadband provider in Rhode Island and developing new media technologies through his consulting firm.
 He has been an outspoken proponent of online free speech and expression in the telecommunications industry.

 In 2008, Levi began studies at UCSB’s Gevirtz Graduate School of Education.
 His research focuses on the roles of new media technologies in education.
 Following a semester as Anacapa’s sailing instructor at the Santa Barbara Sailing Center, he joined the faculty in the fall of 2008.
-He teaches the STEAM Lab course and is faculty advisor to the Anacapa Near Space Exploration Club.
+He has taught the STEAM Lab course and has served as faculty advisor to the Anacapa Near Space Exploration Club.
 He has also taught Digital Media and has been the faculty advisor to the Philosophy Club and Anacapa’s Junior State of America chapter.
 In 2011, Levi began working in communications and outreach for Anacapa.
 He is the school’s Webmaster and media relations representative.
 Levi lives on Santa Barbara’s Mesa with his wife Daniela and their beagle Bella.

 Spanish, Music, Sports, Student Activities